 As a residential campus, Le Moyne College considers the provision of on-campus housing to be a very important part of its educational mission.

-All full time matriculated students, except those residing with parents or guardians, are required to live in College residences.
+All full time matriculated students, except those residing with parents are required to live in College residences.
 Exceptions to the housing policy will be granted only in selected situations and as the College’s enrollment allows.
 Students who move off campus without authorization will be billed for the cost of room and board.
 Students who provide false information to the Office of Campus Life and Leadership for the purpose of obtaining a release from their housing obligation will be subject to disciplinary action and for payment of room and board fees.
 All students are required to keep the College informed of their current local addresses.
 During the spring and fall terms, only the Le Moyne College student(s) assigned by the College to a campus housing unit may reside in that particular unit.
 During the summer term, the College may at its sole discretion allow non-Le Moyne students to reside on campus.

 Housing Policy / Part-Time Students